trimino/dat-design-pattern/structural/facade/README.md

     * In a sense, both Proxy and Decorator add functionality to existing objects.
 However, proxy adds the functionality permanently while with decorator the functionality can be added and removed at will.

 * **Visitor**
     * Both Decorator and Visitor add functionality to existing classes.
-However, in the Visitor the added functionality is typed-dependent
+However, in the Visitor the added functionality is typed-dependent.